Massive humpback whale washes ashore in New York amid ‘unusual’ spate of deaths: ‘Happening a little too often’

-LIDO BEACH, N.Y.
-(WPIX) – A dead whale was found on a beach in New York on Monday morning, marking the 10th such incident, in the general area, in recent months.
+A dead whale was found on a beach in New York on Monday morning, marking the 10th such incident, in the general area, in recent months.
+KTLA’s sister station WPIX reports.

 The large humpback washed ashore on Lido Beach, on Long Island, around 6 a.m., officials said.